airbytehq/airbyte/docs/integrations/sources/bing-ads.md

 :::

 4. Get your [Microsoft developer token](https://docs.microsoft.com/en-us/advertising/guides/get-started?view=bingads-13#get-developer-token).
-5. If your OAuth app has a custom tenant and you cannot use Microsoft’s recommended common tenant, use the custom tenant in the **Tenant ID** field when you set up the connector.
+5. If your OAuth app has a custom tenant, and you cannot use Microsoft’s recommended common tenant, use the custom tenant in the **Tenant ID** field when you set up the connector.

 :::info